 USA Washington City

 Unfortunately Washington Monument was closed at the time when we visited because of earthquake damages but we could visit many fascinating places.
-Sheila even made it through the strict security controls of the Capitol and we could learn about the american constitution in the two seperate exhebitions/shows of Congress and Paliament.
-We went into the Smithsonian Institution which is operating numerous Museums such as the popular National Air and Space Museum where we could see a lot of german achievments (some built by Wernherr von Braun) in air and space technic.
-America stuff too of course.
-The Smithsonian Institution had to sign a paper, that they would never state that the Wright Brothers were not the first ones to perform a motorized flight in order to Keep the Flyer of the Brothers for their ehibition.
+Sheila even made it through the strict security controls of the Capitol and we could learn about the American constitution in the two seperate exhebitions/shows of Congress (House) and Senat.
+We went into the Smithsonian Institution which is operating numerous museums such as the popular National Air and Space Museum where we could see a lot of German achievments (some built by Wernherr von Braun) in air and space technic.
+American stuff too of course.
+The Smithsonian Institution had to sign a paper.
+They assured, that they would never state that the Wright Brothers were not the first ones to perform a motorized flight.
+In order to keep the Flyer of the Brothers for their exhibition.
 However there is strong evidence that it was German Gutav Weißkopf (Gustave Whitehead) who was the first one.

-Washington Monument is named after famous US President George Washington 1732*-1799,(*Gregorian Calender) one of the top ranking presidents of the US.
-Best thing in my eyes about him however is, that his family is related with some of the most important European Dynasties, such as the Habsburger and even better the Wittelsbacher.
+Washington Monument is named after famous US President George Washington 1732*-1799,(*11.02.
+Gregorian Calender, 22.02 Julian Calender) one of the top ranking presidents of the US.
+Best thing in my eyes about him however is (thats why he is my favorite president), that his family is related with some of the most important European Dynasties, such as the Habsburger and even better the Wittelsbacher.
 Georg Freiherr von Washington was an Austrian relative.
+And President George also was a Schnaps destiller and his teeth proved, that he was a good slaveholder.